NLeSC/docker-couch-admin/README.md

-# SIM-CITY webservice admin console
+# CouchDB configurator

-Configures the SIM-CITY webservice using a CouchDB database.
+Configures a webservice using a CouchDB database in a Docker container.
 Includes a Dockerfile that manages setting up and uploading the couchapp to a CouchDB database.

 ## Installation

-First, install Node.js with `npm`.
+First, install Node.js package manager `npm`.
 Then run

 ```shell
 npm install -g npm bower gulp